Drama & Theater Arts

 Types of Degrees Drama & Theater Arts Majors Are Getting

 The following table lists how many drama and theater arts graduations there were in 2018-2019 for each degree level.

 |Education Level||Number of Grads|

 What Drama & Theater Arts Majors Need to Know

-People with careers related to theater were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to theater and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Theater Majors